 What counts as the “estate”?
 Virginia uses an expanded estate recovery definition.
 This includes all property the individual had any legal title or interest in at the time of death—even assets that don’t go through probate.
 In practical terms, Virginia is an “expanded estate recovery” state.
 Medicaid can pursue not only the probate estate, but also things like jointly owned bank accounts, life estate interests, certain trusts, and transfer-on-death assets.
 Simply putting your home in joint names or naming a TOD beneficiary is not foolproof in Virginia.
 For example, a Transfer-on-Death (TOD) deed avoids probate, but under Virginia law the home can still be used to pay off creditors (including Medicaid) if the probate estate is insufficient.
 In fact, the law (Va.
 Code § 64.2-634) explicitly makes TOD-deeded property subject to the decedent’s debts if the rest of the estate can’t cover them.
 In short, Virginia’s estate recovery can reach non-probate transfers—a critical point to understand when planning.

 When does recovery happen?
 Only after the Medicaid recipient’s death and only if no protected survivors are living.
 Virginia law forbids estate recovery while a surviving spouse is alive (who wasn’t also on Medicaid), or if a minor child or a blind/disabled child survives.
+(Families with a disabled child may want to read our guide to Virginia Supplemental Needs Trusts to protect their inheritance eligibility.)
 In other words, Medicaid won’t claim your house at the time of your death if, say, your healthy spouse is still living in it.
 (Recovery may be attempted later, after the spouse passes away, if the home then becomes part of the Medicaid recipient’s estate.)
 Also, Virginia cannot enforce recovery if a surviving child under 21 or a permanently disabled child of any age is still living in the home.
 These protections are built into both federal and state law.

 How does recovery actually occur?
 Typically, DMAS files a claim against the estate for the amount of Medicaid benefits paid.
 In practice, if the estate’s assets (like the house) are needed to pay that claim, they may have to be sold to satisfy Medicaid’s lien or demand.
 Virginia’s claim is capped at the lesser of the Medicaid costs or the value of the estate.
 Importantly, Virginia offers hardship waivers and exceptions in some cases.
 If selling the home would cause “undue hardship” to heirs (for instance, it’s a family farm or the heirs would be impoverished by the sale), DMAS can waive or compromise the claim.
 Always communicate with DMAS if heirs wish to keep the property—in some cases, family members can arrange a repayment plan to keep the home.
 (Virginia regulations specify that recovery must be waived if it would result in substantial hardship to the heirs, and heirs who are on Medicaid themselves are automatically exempt from recovery.)